zgulde/cods/docs/usage.md

 myserver
 ```

-The same applies for the `site` and `db` subcommands, to see their available
+The same applies for the `site`, `user`, and `db` subcommands, to see their
-subcommands, just run them by themselves:
+available subcommands, just run them by themselves:

 ```
 myserver site
 myserver db
+myserver user
 ```

 Any subcommands that require arguments can be run without arguments to see
 detailed help for the command.

 All command line arguments have a long form, and most have a short form as well.
-You can pass commnad line arguments in one of 3 ways:
+You can pass command line arguments in one of 3 ways:

 ```
 -a value